History of the Farm:

 Large animal paddocks

-This is where our larger livestock such as our cows, sheep, goats, donkeys and ponies live.
+This is where our cows, sheep, goats, donkeys and ponies live.
 These paddocks are often popular with our younger audience who enjoy watching the animals living happily in a beautiful, natural environment.

 Toilets & handwashing

-Hygiene is important for both our guests and animals, so guests are encouraged to use these facilities regularly.
+Hygiene is important for both our visitors and animals, so we encourage you to use these facilities regularly.
 There is disabled access for both the toilets and handwashing, so everyone is catered for.

 Wildlife garden and pond

 There is lots of wildlife to be seen here, and children will have plenty of fun trying to spot and identify all of the different breeds that can be seen.

 If you are here on a planned educational visit, then you can make the most of the education room.
 The education room is typical classroom sized and comfortably holds a class of children for activities when the weather is poor.
-This room can also be hired for meetings at a cost of £10 per hour.
+This room can also be hired for meetings and parties at a cost of £10 per hour.

 We also have an Outside classroom which is ideal for the spring and summer months.
 This space is set back from the main farm path and is secluded.
 A brilliant area for learning outside the classroom!